thisisyeji/carrotgame/README.md

 Users should be able to:

--   Play a game to find only carrots within 10 seconds
+-   Pull all carrots within 10 seconds
+-   Avoid pulling bugs

 ### Screenshot